How many hours can a truck driver drive in 24 hours? What are the rules for commercial truck drivers?

 Economic damages refer to specific financial losses that directly result from an accident.
 Below are some economic damages that can be recovered following a successful trucking accident claim.

-For more information, contact a Chicago semi truck accident attorney today.
+For more information on average truck accident settlements in Illinois, contact a Chicago semi truck accident attorney today.

 Non-economic damages are intangible and subjective losses a person suffers due to an accident or injury.
 Unlike economic damages, non-economic damages address the personal, non-monetary impact on the victim’s life.